kzdev-net/kzdev.perfutils/Source/Docs/articles/memorystreamslim.md

 To create a `MemoryStreamSlim` instance, use one of the [`Create`](xref:KZDev.PerfUtils.MemoryStreamSlim.Create) static overload methods.
 These methods allow you to specify an initial capacity, configure options for the stream instance, or provide an existing byte array to wrap.

-Once created, **MemoryStreamSlim** can be used as a drop-in replacement for the standard **MemoryStream** class.
+Once created, **MemoryStreamSlim** can be used as a drop-in replacement for the standard **MemoryStream** class in most scenarios.
 It implements all current methods and properties of **MemoryStream**, except for deprecated or outdated ones.
+For information about behavioral differences, particularly regarding disposed instances, see the [Disposed Behavior Compatibility](#disposed-behavior-compatibility) section below.

 ```csharp
 using KZDev.PerfUtils;